4 Eco-Friendly Design Tips for Your Bedroom

-For example, organic fabrics like organic cotton contain fewer chemicals.
-That means they're less likely to cause skin irritation and won't damage soil or water.
-Eco-friendly mattress foams, which contain a percentage of natural ingredients, meanwhile, won't off-gas harmful chemicals into the air.
+For example, eco-friendly mattress foams, which contain a percentage of natural ingredients, meanwhile, won't off-gas harmful chemicals into the air.

 The bottom line on why should you practice green interior design in your home: “It’s simultaneously important for the longevity of our wellbeing and the environment's wellbeing,” Lynch-Sparks says.
 “Like in other areas of life, by choosing to be eco-friendly in design, you’re not only getting a healthier product for you, but you’re ensuring that the result won’t take too many resources or be a strain on our earth."